joolstorrentecalo/gitlab-foss/doc/user/profile/notifications.md

 ---
-stage: Foundations
+stage: Plan
-group: Personal Productivity
+group: Project Management
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---